Dental Implant FAQs

 As a result of tooth infection prior to teeth extraction or atrophy after the tooth is removed there may not be enough bone to support the dental implant.

-Sometimes a bone graft using synthetic bone (alloplast) is placed at the time of tooth extraction to help your body fill the socket with bone.
-This step will maintain the width or volume of bone you will need for tooth implant placement.
+Sometimes a graft using synthetic bone (alloplast) is placed at the time of tooth extraction to help your body fill the socket with bone.
+This step will maintain the width or volume of jawbone you will need for implant placement.

 If your tooth was removed many years ago, your jaw bone ridge may be extremely thin and you may not have enough bone left for implant placement.
 In this case, a bone graft using synthetic bone or natural bone from another part of your jaw can be placed next to the thin bone and allowed to heal for 4-9 months.
 After the graft has fused or become integrated with your pre-existing bone, the alveolar ridge will be re-contoured and the dental implant will be placed.

 You may also need bone grafting if the sinus cavities of your upper jaw are very large or very low and extending into the tooth bearing areas.
-This condition requires what is called a "sinus grafting procedure".
+This condition requires what is called a "sinus grafting procedure."
 Usually, it is performed in our dental office with local and intravenous anesthesia.
 During this procedure, the membrane that lines the sinus will be located and elevated.
-Bone will then be added to restore bone height and insure that dental implants of an adequate length can be placed.
+Bone will then be added to restore height and ensure dental implants of an adequate length can be placed.
 This procedure can often be performed at the time of dental implant placement.